mockoon/mockoon.com/content/tutorials/getting-started.md

 ![Environment renaming{670x143}](/images/tutorials/getting-started/rename-environment.png)

 ## Step 3.
-Create you first API route
+Create your first API route

 The newly created mock API already includes a route on `/`.
 You can modify it by setting up the method and path of your choice.